Author: Mugabi Siro

 Category: GNU/Linux Toolchain

 An introduction to the C/C++ GNU/Linux toolchain.
-Needs update (last update Sep 2014).Tags: gnu/linux toolchain gnu linux introduction
+Update required (last update Sep 2014).Tags: gnu/linux toolchain gnu linux introduction

 A toolchain is the set of distinct development tools whose specific roles form the chain of events that culminate in software build.
 This process essentially involves compilation, assembly and link of code that will execute on a given runtime host.